rcjj98/tp/docs/UserGuide.md

 &nbsp;
 ### Importing the data file: `import`

-Imports all persons data from a *csv* or *json* save file generated from this address book.
+Imports all **job applicants** data from a *csv* or *json* save file generated from this address book.

 File Format:
 * CSV (tab delimited): name    phone_number    email_address    address    job_description    application_stage
-* JSON: Follows the existing file data structure.
+* JSON: Follows the existing `addressbook.json` data structure.

 Notes:
 1. Filepath can be relative or absolute.
 2. No duplicates are allowed to be imported into the address book.
    1. Data in the address book has a higher priority than data in the save file.
+3. Save files needs to end with `.csv` or `.json` in order for the address book to recognise the save file.
-3. If any error is found, **none** of the data in the save file will be imported into the address book.
+4. If any error is found, **none** of the data in the save file will be imported into the address book.

 Format: `import FILEPATH`